denten-books/plain-text/5-surface.md

 century, we observe an emerging divide between human-readable text and machine-readable code.
 Removable storage media like ticker tape and punch cards constituted a machine instruction set, meant to actuate mechanisms which in turn produced human-legible inscriptions.
-Unintelligible control codes "driving" the machine were thereby mixed with plain text, the content of communication.
-Inscription split between storage, which contained an expanded character set, and projection, which contained only human alphabets.
+Unintelligible (to humans without special training) control codes "driving" the machine were thereby mixed with plain text, the content of communication.
+Inscription split between sites of storage, which archives an expanded machine instruction set, and projection, which displays human alphabets.

-Second, where ticker tape and punch cards were legible without specialized reader devices, magnetic tape storage made for an inscrutable medium.
+Second, where ticker tape and punch cards were legible to the naked eye, magnetic tape storage made for an inscrutable medium, inaccessible without instrumentation.
 In the 1950s and 1960s, machine operators worked "blindly," using complicated workarounds to verify equivalence between input, storage, and output.
 Writing began to involve multiple "typings," "printings," and specialized magnetic reading devices to establish the correspondence between input, storage content, and output of entered text.
+The physical properties of electromagnetic inscription situate it, in practice, beyond human sense.

 Finally, the appearance of Cathode Ray Tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage media.
-The familiar sign reemerged on the screen.
-Crucially, it now constituted a simulation of the archived inscription.
-Typing a word on keyboard produced one sort of a structure on tape or disk and another on the screen.
+The sign reemerged on the screen.
+Crucially, it now constituted a simulacrum of archived inscription.
+Typing a word on keyboard produced one sort of a structure on tape or disk and another on screen.
 The two relate contingently, without necessary equivalence.
 The lay reader has no means to ensure the correspondence between visible trace and stored mark.
-An opaque "black box" of computation began to intercede between reading and writing.
+An opaque "black box" of automated word "processing"---rules for transmediation---intercede between reading and writing.

 A number of textual machines will illustrate the above history.
-Three mechanisms will serve as milestones along our journey: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.
+Three mechanisms mark the journey: the Controller patented by Hyman Goldberg in 1911; Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, Time Fob, introduced by Douglas Engelbart in 1968.
 Goldberg attempted to heal the rift between human and machine alphabets by inventing a mechanical punch card that could move minds and levers alike.
-His device untraced an alphabet understood by humans and machines both.
+His device traced an alphabet understood by humans and machines both.
 Youngquist and Hanes gave human operators a glimpse into the hidden world of magnetic polarities and electric charges.
-Engelbart's Time Fob belongs to what Peter Denning, a prominent computer scientist has called the "third generation" of computer systems.
-It is an assemblage of storage, input, and output technologies that continue to shape our contemporary encounter with text today.[^ln2-denning] Together, these devices tell a story of a fracture.
+Engelbart's Time Fob belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems.
+It is an assemblage of storage, input, and output technologies that continue to shape our contemporary encounter with text today.[^ln2-denning] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.

 ## A. Perforation